FindoraNetwork/platform/docs/staking/user_guide.md

     -V, --version    Prints version information

 OPTIONS:
-    -n, --amount <Amount>           how much `FRA unit`s you want to stake -R, --commission-rate <Rate>    the commission rate for your delegators, should be a float numbe -M, --validator-memo <Memo>     the description of your validator node, optional
+    -n, --amount <Amount>                       how much `FRA unit`s you want to stake -R, --commission-rate <Rate>                the commission rate of your node, a float number from 0.0 to 1.0 -S, --staker-priv-key <SecretKey>           the private key of proposer, in base64 format -M, --validator-memo <Memo>                 the description of your node, optional -A, --validator-td-addr <TendermintAddr>    stake FRAs to a custom validator
 ```